RamiHg/RustyBoy/README.md

 compiles the instructions into microcode.
 This microcode is what is actually used **both** by the Rust emulator, **and** the FPGA CPU.

-This has the interesting side-effect that the CPU control unit (control_unit.rs) is relatively simple - almost 260 lines.
+This has the interesting side-effect that the [CPU control unit](soc/src/cpu/control_unit.rs) is relatively simple - almost 260 lines.
 Most of the heavy lifting is in the data!

 ## Status